PaimaStudios/paima-engine/paima-standalone/README.md

 Currently the library is in development, unpublished, and to be used and tested locally.

+## Building the executable

+1. In the root folder run `npm run install` if you freshly cloned the repo or made any changes
+2. run `npm run build:binary` in the root folder

+The `build:binary` command does the following:

+- builds paima-engine workspaces
+- repackages the whole backend into a single `.js` file in CommonJS, because `pkg` doesn't currently support ESM (`packaged/backendPacked`)
+- prepares executables in `packaged/@paima` folder based on `package.json`/`pkg` config (you can modify it to add more targets for example)

 ## Current limitations

 Paima Funnel contains two dependencies that `pkg` isn't able to pack automatically.
 In order for that to work, change of how these `.wasm` files are imported in the libraries themselves would be needed.
 That's why we have a `packaged` folder and we are telling `pkg` explicitly that these 2 files taken from the libraries should be included.